 Even if you are cooking a boneless roast, I recommend you tie it every inch or so to hold it together and to help make it round.
 Your butcher might even do this for you.

 Here’s the breakdown of a full seven bone, 28 day wet aged rib roast I recently cooked:

 A 12 pound boneless Wagyu strip loin I recently cooked had 3 1/4 pounds of surface fat and yielded 8 3/4 pounds of meat.

 Keep in mind that the ends of the roast will be close to well done.
 If you cook at 225°F there won’t be much well done.
 Cook hotter and there will be more.
 If Aunt Harriet doesn’t want hers medium rare, you can always take an end cut and toss back on the grill.
 She will have a ribeye steak for dinner.

 They ought to ban roasting pans with V racks.
 They’re expensive and they hamper proper cooking.

-If you must use a roasting pan, see if you can turn the rack upside down or place a wire rack from your oven on top of the pan.
-Try to get the drip pan at least 2" below the meat.
+If you must use a roasting pan when attempting to cook a perfect prime rib, see if you can turn the rack upside down or place a wire rack from your oven on top of the pan.
+Try to get the drip pan at least 2″ below the meat.

 On a gas grill place the gravy pan below the cooking grate on top of the deflector bars that cover the burners.